adamrushuk/PSvCloud/README.md

 # PSvCloud
-A PowerShell Module for VMware vCloud Director
+A PowerShell module for VMware vCloud Director